 ami: the Amazon Machine Image provides information on the operating system to be installed on your EC2 instance.
 There is a variety of free and paid AMIs available on the AWS Marketplace website (under operating systems category, delivery method: Amazon Machine Image).
 In the example an Ubuntu bionic 18.04 version is used (a Linux-based operating system).

-Instance_type: a virtual server, like any other server has different characteristics, including: CPU, memory, disk space etc. Type of a specific EC2 instance defines such configuration and you can simply choose one of the available versions on the AWS website (while keeping in mind that the more powerful your machine is, the more costly it most likely will be).
+Instance_type: a virtual server, like any other server, has various characteristics, including CPU, memory, disk space, etc. The type of a specific EC2 instance defines such configuration, and you can simply choose one of the available versions on the AWS website (while keeping in mind that the more powerful your machine is, the more costly it most likely will be).

 Use of tags